Plymouth Meeting, Pennsylvania: Transportation and Industry

 The Schuylkill Valley Division of the Pennsylvania Railroad was built parallel to the Reading Railroad tracks along the Schuylkill River, opening for service in 1884.
 Rail service ended in the 1970s and the track-bed is now occupied by the multi-use (pedestrian and bicycle) Schuylkill River Trail.

 The Trenton Cutoff branch of the Pennsylvania Railroad was built in 1891.
 The Trenton Cutoff is now owned by Norfolk Southern and is known as the Morrisville Line.

+In the 1890s, electric trolley lines were built through Plymouth Meeting.
+The trolleys ran along the shoulder of Germantown Pike and connected Chestnut Hill and Norristown.
+The trolley along the shoulder of Butler Pike was a short shuttle known as the Harmonville Dinkey, running between Germantown Pike and Ridge Pike (0.7 miles).
+Dinkey passengers transferred to Conshohocken-bound trolleys at the corner of Ridge Pike and Butler Pike.